Dog Eat Dog (Joni Mitchell album): Recording

 The British electronic musician Thomas Dolby co-produced Dog Eat Dog.
 He and Mitchell clashed in the studio, with Dolby's precise working methods proving incompatible with Mitchell's more freeform approach.
 Mitchell said: "He'd get excited with some idea and I couldn't get him off the keyboards.
 Then I'd feel bad.
 I'd think, oh God, I understand.
 He's on a creative roll.
 But he can't because if he does that he'll decorate me right off my own project.
 He may be able to do it faster.
 He may even be able to do it better, but the fact is it won't really be my music."
 Dolby wrote in his memoir that he was "probably too much of a brat, with my own blinkered way of working".
 On the original issue of the album, Dolby was credited as a co-producer, but on the version released as part of the 2003 Mitchell box set The Complete Geffen Recordings albums he is only credited with "sound file assistance".

 Mitchell was enthusiastic about the potential of sampling and played a proactive role in incorporating it.
 She recorded the sound of a burglar alarm and a guy hammering, which according to her resulted in "a forboding" sound due to the resonance from the concrete.
 Mitchell insisted on its inclusion despite some disagreements with Klein and Dolby, who both believed that the sample was too low-fidelity.
+The sound effect was ultimately used on "The Three Great Stimulants" after the "deep in the night" lyric.
 She also based "Smokin' (Empty, Try Another)" around the sound of the cigarette machine in the parking lot of A&M. According to her notes about The Complete Geffen Recordings, the machine was played live, not sampled.

 Music

-Dog Eat Dog was described as "synth-fueled pop" by Pastes Ellen Johnson,.
+Dog Eat Dog was described as "synth-fueled pop" by Pastes Ellen Johnson.
 Reviewer William Ruhlmann wrote that Mitchell was “continuing to straddle the worlds of California folk/pop and jazz fusion".
 Lyrically, the album dealt with prominent issues in mid-1980s society, such as Reaganism, televangelists, consumerism and famine in Ethiopia.
 "Good Friends" was recorded as a duet with Michael McDonald, Rod Steiger made a voiceover appearance on "Tax Free" as a televangelist, while Thomas Dolby and Bob "Zyg" Winard added humorous character vocal interjections to "Shiny Toys".
 Some connections to Mitchell's past work are evident in the use of horns, and by appearances from James Taylor and saxophonist Wayne Shorter.